 Fallon Sullivan split her time growing up between Seattle and northwest Montana.
 Not wanting to break this tradition, she went to college first at University of Montana, and then at Seattle University.
 Fallon is currently wrapping up her MFA in Creative Writing with an emphasis in poetry at Western Washington University.
 Her favorite forms are prose poetry, vignettes, and fractured essays.
 When she is not writing, she is a high school rowing coach, an avid reader, and a professional dog mother.

-Marley Simmons Abril has almost completed her MFA at Western Washington University, and is Assistant Managing Editor at Bellingham Review.
+Marley Simmons Abril earned her MFA at Western Washington University.
 Her fiction and essays have been featured in Steel Toe Review, Menacing Hedge, Flash Flash Click, Sweet Tree Review, and others.
-Her short story “Good Neighbors” is nominated for a 2016 Pushcart Prize, and she won the flash memoir contest “My Life in Porn,” although that’s not nearly as lurid as it sounds.
+Her short story “Good Neighbors” was nominated for a 2016 Pushcart Prize, and she won the flash memoir contest “My Life in Porn.”
+You can follow her “Pilgrim” project at marleyan.wordpress.com.

-Megan Spiegel is an MFA candidate at Western Washington University, and serves as Hybrid Editor for Bellingham Review.
+Megan Spiegel is a graduate of the multi-genre MFA program at Western Washington University, and served as the first Hybrid Genre editor for Bellingham Review.
 Her poetry, prose, and collaborative works have appeared in journals such as Ghost Proposal, Sweet, Fugue, and Vinyl.

 BOOK REVIEW EDITOR

 Katie Weed holds an MA in screenwriting and is an MFA candidate at Western Washington University, where she is a Nonfiction Editor and the Social Media Manager at Bellingham Review.
 She has worked in film and on documentaries including The Waltz to Westphalia, and her book reviews appear regularly in Shelf Awareness.